devops-infra/velez/README.md

 - Supporting following services/tools and operations on them:
     - Terragrunt:
         - Walk directory structure containing Terragrunt modules.
-        - Run Plan on a selected module or a specific target.
+        - Run Plan, Apply, Destroy and Output on a selected module or a specific target.
+        - Taint and Untaint a resource.
+        - Unlock module and show lock information.
-        - Run Apply on a selected module or a specific target.
+        - Run Validate and Refresh on a selected module.
         - Import a resource to the state.
-        - Run Destroy on a selected module or a specific target.
-        - Run Output on a selected module or a specific target.
-        - Run Validate on a selected module.
-        - Run Refresh on a selected module.
-        - Run State operations like:
+        - Run State operations, like list, move, remove, show, pull and push.
-            - List resources.
-            - Move a resource.
-            - Remove a resource.
-            - Show resource.
-            - Pull and push state.
         - Run Module operations on source modules:
             - Move a module to a new directory, including moving remote state.
             - Destroy resources and backend of the module.
             - Destroy backend of the module.
-        - Taint and Untaint a resource.
-        - Unlock module and show lock information.
     - File operations:
         - Formatting all HCL files in the project.
         - Cleaning up temporary files in the project or a selected module.
+    - GitHub operations:
+        - Source operations, like commit, amend, push, pull or rebase.
+        - Branch operations, like create, change local or remote, delete local or remote.
+        - Manage pull requests, like create, list in the repository or the whole organization.
+        - Manage issues, like create, list in the repository or the whole organization.

 ## Installation